fghaas/cephalocon2019-rbdmirror/markdown/performance.md

 after the talk, you’ll find my benchmark scripts that I built these charts with, and you can go ahead and reproduce (or refute) these findings on your own systems.

+But basically, journaling is *really* expensive, whereas mirroring doesn’t really add much on top of journaling.